In-Progress-M-Russo/CarND-P7-Path-Planning/Path_Planning_writeup.md

 The first one will be a snapshot of the vehicles as sensed, the second will contain some extrapolations of possible trajectories.
 The trajectory prediction is executed by the `generatePredictions` method in the Vehicle class, that for every vehicle observed, propagate a brief (30 sampling points) trajectory under the assumption of **constant speed**.

 ### _Trajectory Definition_
-The definition of the trajectories makes use of what explained in the Udacity [video](https://www.youtube.com/watch?v=7sI3VHFPP0w&feature=emb_logo) supporting the project.
+The definition of the trajectories is contained in the `generateXYTrajectory` method of the Vehicle class ([`vehicle.cpp`](/src/vehicle.cpp), lines 61-161) and makes use of what explained in the Udacity [video](https://www.youtube.com/watch?v=7sI3VHFPP0w&feature=emb_logo) supporting the project.

 The most notable features of the approach are:

 * Trajectories are defined as splines.
 Even if not formally proven as for the 5th order polynomial case, this solution has demonstrated to be capable of satisfying requirements on smoothness of the trajectory, avoing spikes in acceleration and jerk.
 Splines are implemented using resources available [here](http://kluge.in-chemnitz.de/opensource/spline/); the spline function is in a single header file ([`spline.h`](./src/spline.h)).
 * At every planning step, the generated trajectory is an extension of the previous path data given to the Planner.
 This is part of the message provided by the simulator (see previous section) and using it avoids discontinuities in the generation process.
 * Part of the trajectory projection includes a check for possible collision with a vehicle ahead on the same lane: if that's the case the reference velocity of the Ego vehicle gets modified, in order to slow it doown and avoid the collision.
+Velocity regulation is contained in the `regulateVelocity` method ([`vehicle.cpp`](/src/vehicle.cpp), lines 411-478).
+* An initial acceleration phase is also foreseen to allow the Ego vehicle to move from idle to a reference speed of 49.5 MPH.
+No lane changes are intended to happen until this phase is over.

 ### _The Finite States Machine (FSM)_
-In every moment the trajectory to follow is picked based on a simple FSM that normally considers only 3 states:
+The decision whether or not the Ego vehicle should stay in the lane it is or attempt a lanne change is based on a simple FSM that normally considers only 3 states:

 State | Definition
 ---- | ----